junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "I'd never know that," Dean murmurs.
 Then, "And why are we here?
 The first little fish starts living on the land, that's good thing, right?
 Nothing to re-kill for once?"

 "I'm afraid not."
 Cas walks down the beach.
-And there, a second red fish is also doing great in its process of landing without landing.
+And there, a small red fish is also doing great in its process of moving onto land without suffocating.
 Beside it, a blue one.
 More fish are on their way to conquer the land, as it appears.

-Dean stares at the angel beside with a gaping mouth.
+Dean stares at the angel beside him with a gaping mouth.
 "Holy, you did that?"

-Cas lowers his head, "I was just thinking they should all at least have a chance, you know, living a different life, evolving into different things..."
+Cas lowers his head, "I was just thinking they should all at least have a chance, you know, living a different life, evolving into different forms..."

 "That's like God-level power, changing the whole evolution!"